← Back to research

 Overview

-Moltworker is Cloudflare's official project for running OpenClaw on Cloudflare Workers.[1]
+Moltworker is Cloudflare's project for running OpenClaw on Cloudflare Workers.[1]
 Instead of running an AI assistant on your personal machine with full host access, Moltworker deploys OpenClaw in a Cloudflare Sandbox container — completely isolated from your local environment.
+Cloudflare positions it as a demonstration of its Developer Platform, "a proof of concept rather than a supported product."[2]

-With 9,000+ GitHub stars, Moltworker appeals to users who want OpenClaw capabilities without the security surface of a self-hosted deployment.
+With ~9,900 GitHub stars as of June 2026, Moltworker appeals to users who want OpenClaw capabilities without the security surface of a self-hosted deployment.[1]

 Key Stats